britco/stonewall/README.md

 ## Configuration

 You change some of the way the internals of Stonewall work by using [Stonewall.configure](docs/methods.md#stonewallconfiguretypeplugin-obj-options).
 Right now the only configurable options are for the Stonewall Rivets integration.
 You can configure the `showError` and `hideError` functions.
 These are callbacks for when an element becomes invalid / valid.
-You set up configuration like so:
+The default showError does the following.

+	$(@).addClass('error')
+	    .removeClass('valid')
+	    .attr('data-error', options.message || '')
+	    .nextAll('.msg:not(.valid)').each ->
+			$(@).text(options.message)
+			$(@).fadeIn()

+The default functions will get you a far way, but if you need to, they can be configured like so:

 	Stonewall.configure('plugin', 'rivets',
 		showError: (options) ->